cesarvr/blog/content/post/2018-05-22-create-containers.markdown

 ## Hello World!

-Enough of introduction let's write our container or a program that isolate other programs.
+Enough of introduction let's write our container, in other words, a program that isolate other programs.
 We are going to start by writing the obligatory *Hello World*.

 ```c
 #include <iostream>